Skip to content

 Capital needs revenue-based score

-The value of the Capital needs revenue-based score is a reflection of the level of capital expenditure relative to the company's revenue.
+The Capital needs revenue-based score reflects the level of capital expenditure relative to the company's revenue.

 Capital expenditure (capex)

-The relationship between the company's capital expenditure and its level of revenue and fixed assets a measure of how capital intensive the company is.
-All things being equal, and from the investor point of view, a less capital-intensive company will be preferable from another more capital-intensive one.
+The relationship between a company's capital expenditure and its revenue and fixed assets is a measure of how capital-intensive it is.
+All else being equal, from an investor's point of view, a less capital-intensive company is preferable to a more capital-intensive one.

-Capital expenditures, as measured by Gradement, represents expenses necessary to maintain the company's current level of production and revenue.
-If the company decided not to incur these capital expenditures, there would in practice be a decapitalization of the company with its consequent reflection in the income, cash flows and profit accounts.
+Capital expenditures, as measured by Gradement, represent the expenses necessary to maintain the company's current level of production and revenue.
+If a company decided not to incur these capital expenditures, it would, in practice, lead to decapitalization, which would be reflected in its income, cash flow, and profit accounts.

-Therefore, all things being equal, a company that requires a lower level of capital expenditure in relation to its revenue, will be better off than any other company whose capex is higher, because it can use those funds not need in the maintenance of capital, for any other activity required by the company, or to distribute it to the shareholders in the form of dividends.
+Therefore, all else being equal, a company that requires a lower level of capital expenditure relative to its revenue will be better off than a company whose capex is higher.
+This is because it can use the funds not needed for capital maintenance for other activities or distribute them to shareholders as dividends.

 How to use the score

-A high Capital needs score value indicates that the company is not very capital-intensive in the sense that it does not have to provide large funds, in relation to its level of revenue, to maintain the same level of production and sales.
-On the other hand, a low value is a reflection of a very capital-intensive company.
-The following table can serve as reference for the use of this score:
+A high Capital needs score indicates that the company is not very capital-intensive, meaning it does not need to provide large funds relative to its revenue to maintain its production and sales levels.
+On the other hand, a low value reflects a very capital-intensive company.
+The following table can be used as a reference for this score:

 Score value range Interpretation